peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Parameters:**

-* <code>url</code> - A string representing a MailTo URL.
+* <code>uri</code> - A string object.

 **Returns:**

-* A Message object created from the given MailTo URL.
+* A Message object created from the given MailTo URI.
 Returs null if
  <code>url</code> is null, is syntactically invalid, or is not a MailTo
- URL.
+ URI.

-### ToMailtoUrl
+### ToMailtoUri
-    public String ToMailtoUrl()
+    public String ToMailtoUri()
-Generates a "mailto:" URL corresponding to this message.
-The following header fields, and only these, are used to generate the URL: To, Cc, Bcc, In-Reply-To, Subject, Keywords, Comments.
-The message body is included in the URL only if this message has a text media type and uses a supported character encoding ("charset" parameter).
-The To header field is included in the URL only if it has display names or group syntax.
+Generates a MailTo URI (uniform resource identifier) corresponding to this message.
+The following header fields, and only these, are used to generate the URI: To, Cc, Bcc, In-Reply-To, Subject, Keywords, Comments.
+The message body is included in the URI only if this message has a text media type and uses a supported character encoding ("charset" parameter).
+The To header field is included in the URI only if it has display names or group syntax.

 **Returns:**

-* A "mailto:" URL corresponding to this message.
+* A MailTo URI corresponding to this message.